FACTS FOR FIREFIGHTERS

 The term 'Toxic Handoff' means that contamination can occur through surface exposure - you expose others as these toxins are transferred from you, your clothing, your equipment, your vehicle ... all the way to your home.

-This also translates to your gear - even after it's been washed, testing has shown gear can remain contaminated.
+This also translates to your gear - even after it's been washed, testing has shown gear remains contaminated.
+Studies show only 40% of toxins are removed from gear, meaning every time you don your gear, you are exposed to 60% of toxins from the last incident.

 Source: Exposure Studies: Initial origins of PAHs and point source contamination leading to firefighter exposure, Jeramy Baum, Department of Chemistry, Department of Biochemistry and Molecular Biology, University of Miami

 Using wipes on scene is a great way for initial, quick personal decon.
-Wipe effectiveness varies, but are shown they can remove as much as 54% of contaminates from the wiped area.
+Wipe effectiveness varies, but are shown they can remove as much as 54% of contaminants from the wiped area.

 But if you're showering and still smelling "that smell" (you know the one) even after washing, that is an indication of significantly increased levels of polycyclic aromatic hydrocarbons in your body.